How To Burp A Newborn: A Guide For New Parents

 Learning how to burp newborn babies is intimidating to some parents: the idea of rapping on your delicate baby’s back feels unnatural to many new parents, who fear they may accidentally hurt their little one.
 If you are unsure of the best way to burp a newborn, follow these steps to burp your baby safely and effectively:

-Newborn Burping Positions
+Newborn Baby Burping Positions

 You may need to experiment with a few different newborn burping positions to find the one that best helps your baby burp.
 There are three basic burping positions that work for most babies:

-Over the shoulder: Allow the baby’s chin to rest on your shoulder, supporting their head with one hand at all times.
+- Over the shoulder: Allow the baby’s chin to rest on your shoulder, supporting their head with one hand at all times.

-On your lap: Sit the baby on your lap facing away from you, with one hand across their chest to support the chin, neck, and jaw, and the other hand supporting their back.
+- On your lap: Sit the baby on your lap facing away from you, with one hand across their chest to support the chin, neck, and jaw, and the other hand supporting their back.

-Across your lap: Lie the baby face down across your lap, supporting their chin and neck with one hand.
+- Across your lap: Lie the baby face down across your lap, supporting their chin and neck with one hand.

-Some parents who are bottle feeding find it easiest to feed their newborn in a highchair.
-If you want to try this, make sure the highchair is in a fully reclined position and your baby is securely strapped into the seat while eating.
 You will need to take your baby out of the highchair to burp them.
 The 4moms® Connect High Chair™ makes this a breeze; the tray on the Connect High Chair can be easily removed with one hand, making it simple to move your baby from the chair to the burping position that works best for them.

 What happens if my baby doesn't burp?

 If your baby is having trouble burping, try switching burping positions to try and move the air in your baby’s stomach.
-If that doesn’t work, Lay your baby down on a flat surface such as the floor of a playpen, wait a few minutes then try burping them again.
+If that doesn’t work, lay your baby down on a flat surface such as the floor of a playpen, wait a few minutes then try burping them again.

 How long do you burp a newborn for?